nsm120/monkeylearn/blogpost/monkeydo.md

 ### Continuing Work

-To make a short story shorter, Maëlle asked me if I'd like to create the extractor counterpart to `monkeylearn_classify_df()` and become an author on the package with push access to the repo.
-I said yes, of course, and Maëlle opened an onboarding [issue](https://github.com/ropensci/monkeylearn/issues/24) to collect a to-do list and discuss different directions to take the idea in the PR.
+To make a short story shorter, Maëlle asked me if I'd like to create the extractor counterpart to `monkeylearn_classify_df()` and become an [aut](https://ropensci.org/blog/2018/03/16/thanking-reviewers-in-metadata/)hor on the package with push access to the repo.
+I said yes, of course, and Maëlle opened an initial [issue](https://github.com/ropensci/monkeylearn/issues/24) to collect a to-do list and discuss different directions to take the idea in the PR.
 We continued to strategize over rOpenSci Slack about tradeoffs like which package dependencies we were okay with taking on, whether to go the tidyeval or base route, what the best naming conventions for the new functions should be, etc.

 On the naming front, we decided to gracefully deprecate `monkeylearn_classify()` and `monkeylearn_extract()` as the newer functions could cover all of the functionality that the older guys did.
 I don't know much about cache invalidation, but the naming problem [was hard as usual](https://github.com/ropensci/monkeylearn/issues/24).
 We settled on naming their counterparts `monkey_classify()` (which replaced the original `monkeylearn_classify_df()`) and `monkey_extract()`.